cjj925/cjs_portfolio/Pong/README.md

 # Pong

+## Overview
-## This project is a simple pong game using Python's standard turtle graphics library.
+This project is a simple pong game using Python's standard turtle graphics library.
 In this game two players go head-to-head by controlling the y coordinate of paddles to bounce a ball back and forth until a point is scored, similar to air hockey.

 ## Controls
 *Player A*